-- 10 Enter a Reason for change, and then click Save Changes to commit the changes. - 11 Go to the HDFS service - 12 Click the Configuration tab. - 13 Type Hadoop SSL Enabled in the Search box. - 14 Select the Hadoop SSL Enabled property to enable SSL communication for HDFS, MapReduce, and YARN.
+- 10 Click Save Changes to commit the changes. - 11.
+Go to the HDFS service

+- 12 Click the Configuration tab. - 13 Type Hadoop SSL Enabled in the Search box. - 14 Select the Hadoop SSL Enabled property to enable SSL communication for HDFS, MapReduce, and YARN.